 Not you though.
 You should stop and investigate the insanely cheap and delicious squashes that this bin offers.

 There is where you will most likely find some Kabocha.
 It’s a green squash and looks like an unripe pumpkin.
-But it’s actually perfectly ripe and makes one helluva risotto.
+But it’s actually perfectly ripe and makes one helluva Kabocha Risotto.

 1) Slice Kabocha squash in half and roast, cut side down, at 350 degrees for about an hour until it's very soft.